rackerlabs/docs-developer-blog/_posts/2018-10-11-introduction-to-nex-generation-firewalls-with-cisco-firepower.md

 #### Before

-Before an attack, the FMC does the following:
+Before an attack, the FMC does the following tasks:

 -  Provides exceptional visibility into what is running in your network so that you can see what needs protection.